 - specialist care for people with acute stroke

-- drug treatments for people who have had a stroke
+- pharmacological treatments for people with acute stroke

-- surgery for people who have had a stroke.
+- surgery for people with acute stroke

 - People who have had a stroke or TIA, their families and carers

 Is this guideline up to date?

 We reviewed the evidence in May 2014.
 Nothing was found that affects the recommendations in this guideline.

 Guideline development process

 The recommendations in this guideline represent the view of NICE, arrived at after careful consideration of the evidence available.
 When exercising their judgement, professionals are expected to take this guideline fully into account, alongside the individual needs, preferences and values of their patients or service users.
 The application of the recommendations in this guideline is not mandatory and the guideline does not override the responsibility of healthcare professionals to make decisions appropriate to the circumstances of the individual patient, in consultation with the patient and/or their carer or guardian.